-- 4.1 The statement of affairs should detail the nature and amount of all the company's/debtor's assets and liabilities, including the liabilities set out in paragraph 4.3(a)(i)-(vii) below.
-A misstatement of the amount of assets and liabilities can constitute a 'material irregularity' (within the meaning of Articles 19 and 236 of the Order and paragraph 48 of Schedule A1, to the Insolvency (Northern Ireland) Order 1989 being a ground on which an approved VA may be challenged by an aggrieved creditor.
+24. The statement of affairs should detail the nature and amount of all the company's/debtor's assets and liabilities, including the liabilities set out in paragraph 26(i) - (vii) below.
+A misstatement of the amount of the assets and liabilities can constitute a 'material irregularity' (within the meaning of Articles 19 and 236 and paragraph 48 of Schedule A1 of the Order) being a ground on which an approved VA may be challenged by an aggrieved creditor.
 In addition, a director/debtor commits an offence if he makes any false representations or commits any other fraud for the purpose of obtaining the approval of the creditors to the proposed arrangement.
-The directors/debtor should be informed of these dangers. - 4.2 [IVA] Where the debtor is an undischarged bankrupt and has already delivered a statement of affairs under Article 246 or Article 261 he need not deliver a further statement unless so required by the nominee. - 4.3 The member's approach should inter alia cover the points listed below:
+The directors/debtor should be informed of these dangers.

+- 25. [IVA] It should be noted that a Case I debtor who has delivered a statement of affairs under Article 246 or Article 261 need not deliver a further statement unless so required by the nominee. - 26.
+The member's approach should, inter alia, cover the points listed below: